tursodatabase/libsql/README.md

 Most of the core source files are in the **src/** subdirectory.
 The **src/** folder also contains files used to build the "testfixture" test harness.
-The names of the source files used "by testfixture" all begin with "test".
+The names of the source files used by "testfixture" all begin with "test".
 The **src/** also contains the "shell.c" file which is the main program for the "sqlite3.exe"